General Powell’s Perennial Rules

 I was originally gifted this book by a former leader who exemplified the best leadership I had ever seen.
 Clearly, he embodied the spirit of what General Powell lived in leadership and life.

-I read this book (read and/or listened to on audiobook), at least, once a year.
+I read this book (or listen to it on audiobook), at least, once a year.
 The lessons he shares are timeless, applicable to any discipline, and worthy of being revisited frequently.

 General Colin Powell’s Rules: